rolan2kn/TDABC-4-ADAC/README.md

 implement three algorithms PCA=0, TSNE=1, and UMAP=2 there is not interface to access to those method from the entry point.

-Any comment to Rolando Kindelan Nuñez (rolan2kn@gmail.com, rkindela@dcc.uchile.cl), twitter: @rolan2kn.
+Any comment, please do not hesitate to write a mail to Rolando Kindelan Nuñez (rolan2kn@gmail.com, rkindela@dcc.uchile.cl), twitter: @rolan2kn.

 * Execution